sdenier/Articles/pull_requests_and_inline_comments/pull_requests_and_inline_comments.md

   A5
 ```

 Now some changes are made and the pull request is updated.
 What can happen?
-For example, you requested that A3 is no good and should be deleted.
+For example, the reviewer requested that A3 is no good and should be deleted.
 The updated unidiff would look like:

 ```
   A1